rainmana/Anduril-Takehome/README.md

 ### Default Route

-I realized during testing that the default route of "/" resulted in an error.
+I realized during testing that the default route of "`/`" resulted in an error.
 I learned through FastAPI's docs that a simple HTML page can be shown instead, so I added some super simple HTML with links to various important areas of the API, as well as a quick description.
 I thought this could improve the overall "polish" of my project without incurring significant technical debt.

 ### Searching for an IP

-To search for an IP, I created a FastAPI route for "/search_ip/" which allows the user to pass an IP (the human readable version) to this API endpoint.
+To search for an IP, I created a FastAPI route for "`/search_ip/"` which allows the user to pass an IP (the human readable version) to this API endpoint.
 It then uses simple logic via an if/elif/else loop to check to see if the IP is in the ipv4_set, the ipv6_set, then returns a not found (respectively).
 For each stage of the if/elif/else logic, it will return a simple Python dictionary.
 I learned that FastAPI is smart enough to know to translate this into JSON which reduced time during developement as well as complexity.

 ### Removing an IP

-To remove an IP, I created a FastAPI route for "/remove_ip/" which allows the user to pass an IP (the human readable version) to the API endpoint.
-Just like the "/search_ip/" endpoint, it uses if/elif/else logic to check wether the submitted value is in the ipv4_set or ipv6_set, or return "not found" if in neither.
+To remove an IP, I created a FastAPI route for "`/remove_ip/`" which allows the user to pass an IP (the human readable version) to the API endpoint.
+Just like the "`/search_ip/`" endpoint, it uses if/elif/else logic to check wether the submitted value is in the ipv4_set or ipv6_set, or return "not found" if in neither.

 ### Downloading All IPs

-To download all IP addresses the application current has in memory, I created a FastAPI route that simply returns a JSONResponse (something FastAPI can handle natively) which contains nested JSON describing a set of the IPv4 addresses as well as the IPv6 addresses by adding the respective set's data to the returned JSON content.
+To download all IP addresses the application current has in memory, I created a FastAPI route that simply returns a `JSONResponse` object (something FastAPI can handle natively) which contains nested JSON describing a set of the IPv4 addresses as well as the IPv6 addresses by adding the respective set's data to the returned JSON content.
 I included headers to instruct the browser to download this document as a file instead of just displaying it in a new tab.

 ## Portability